Matthew-Jennings/rad-qa/README.md

 ### Continuous Integration

 This project uses GitHub Actions for continuous integration.
 The tests are automatically run on GitHub whenever changes are pushed to the repository or a pull request is opened.

-## Disclaimer:

-This script is provided as-is and is intended for use by qualified professionals.

-## Contact Information:

-For questions or support, please contact matthew.jennings@icon.team.